Ben's Cookies

 Ben's Cookies is an international chain of shops that bake and sell cookies.
 After making cookies at home, Helge Rubinstein opened a stall to sell them in Oxford's Covered Market in 1984.
 The cookies can usually be purchased warm as they are baked on-site in the shops.
 The first store was in Oxford's covered market.
-The stores are mainly in London, but also in other UK cities, New York and other countries.
+The stores are mainly in London, but also in other UK cities and other countries.

+Rubinstein was a graduate of Somerville College, Oxford and wife of Hilary Rubinstein.
 The company was named after Rubinstein's son Ben, and the logo was created by the British artist Quentin Blake, a friend of the family.

 Ben's Cookies currently has numerous stores in the United Kingdom, including Bath, Bristol, Cambridge, Edinburgh, London, and Reading.
-It has also opened stores overseas in South Korea, Japan, Saudi Arabia, Dubai, Kuwait, Bangkok and Manila.
+It has also opened stores overseas in Singapore, South Korea, Japan, Saudi Arabia, UAE, Kuwait, Bahrain, Malaysia, Bangkok, Manila, and Dallas.